 When it comes to the body’s energy supply and long-distance running, it’s highly relevant to know that the depots of carbohydrate (glycogen) are limited, whereas fat is an infinite energy source.
-How To Economize With Glycogen In A Marathon is therefore crucial because hitting the wall, means you run out of glycogen and switch over to fat combustion.
-This article is the about glycogen in endurance training.
+How to economize with Glycogen in a marathon is therefore crucial because hitting the wall means you run out of glycogen and switch over to fat combustion.
+This article is about glycogen in endurance training.

 Glycogen and Work Intensity

-The body will choose to save on the glycogen as it only has in limited quantities and instead combust fat.
+The body will choose to save on the glycogen as it only has in limited quantities and instead combusts fat.
 It costs more oxygen per.
-ATP re-formed, but in return we save on the glycogen.
-The most important to understand is, the reason to why we want to train our ability to absorb oxygen in the blood – and thus in the muscle’s – are, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).
+ATP re-formed, but in return, we save on the glycogen.
+The most important to understand is the reason why we want to train our ability to absorb oxygen in the blood and thus in the muscles is, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).

-The muscle’s combust carbohydrates up to 10 times faster if they combust anaerobic than if they combust aerobic.
+The muscles combust carbohydrates up to 10 times faster if they combust anaerobic than if they combust aerobically.
 This has a great significance on a marathon distance, which lasts between 2 – 6 hours.

 Glycogen and Fat

 Larger glycogen depots mean that you can run for a longer period at a given Oxygen uptake.
-Fat depots, are mainly stored around the intestines, internal organs in the body and under the skin.
-Men’s depots have a tendency to gather around the belt, while fat on females are around hips, buttocks and thighs.
-One kg pure fat contains 8-9000 calories.
+Fat depots are mainly stored around the intestines, internal organs in the body and under the skin.
+Men’s depots tend to gather around the belt, while fat on females is around hips, buttocks and thighs.
+One kg of pure fat contains 8000-9000 calories.

 The body’s choice of glycogen vs fat

-The combustion in the body’s muscles depends on several factors and some of these may affects by training and diet.
+The combustion in the body’s muscles depends on several factors and some of them may be affected by training and diet.
 In particular, two conditions are relevant:

 - The greater intensity of work the greater is the glycogen needs.